 Worn out with misery, he slumped into a chair.
-He knew he couldn't go on like this.
-His unreasoning anguish was beginning to give way to reasoned resignation.
-His mind gradually came into focus: he had hit rock bottom and there was nowhere left to hide.
-His self-image, built over years — king of the heap, leader of the pack, stud, every girl's hero — had crumbled to dust and he saw himself as loser, creep, bully, human garbage.
+He knew he couldn't go on like this; his mental state was beginning to change, a little, from unreasoning anguish to reasoned resignation.
+His mind gradually came into focus.
+He had hit rock bottom and there was nowhere left to hide.
+His self-image, built over years, the king of the heap, leader of the pack, stud, every girl's hero, had crumbled to dust and he saw himself as loser, creep, bully, human garbage.
 In that condition he saw things in himself he had never dared to look at before.
-The aspects of his character that the king of the heap could not and would not have accepted were now open for his consideration.
+The aspects of his character that the king of the heap could not and would not accept were now open for his consideration.
 It came as a shock.
 Something else, too, became clear and it wasn't a shock.
 He knew what he had to do.
 He'd always known, really, but now he could face it.
-He had no self-respect left so he could face anything.
-He sat for a long time before getting up and putting his shoes on.
+He had no self-respect left, so he could face anything.
+He sat for a long time before getting up and putting shoes on to go out.

 – O –

-A week had passed since the shopping centre incident, which meant it was once again time for Mr and Mrs Jenkins to return for their weekly ritual of provisioning.
+A week had passed since the shopping centre incident, which meant that Mr and Mrs Jenkins returned for their weekly ritual of provisioning.
 As usual, Mr Jenkins was the beast of burden, progressively becoming loaded down with thin plastic carrier bags in bright colours, proclaiming their origin by colour co-ordination.
 Orange for Sainsbury's, yellow for Morrison's, green for Asda.
-After the Tesco (white) ordeal, he was carrying his limit and his wife took pity on him and sent him back to the car to unload, and then to meet her in Starbucks where he would be rewarded with a coffee.
-Oh joy, thought Mr Jenkins.
+After the Tesco ordeal (white) he was carrying his limit and his wife took pity on him and sent him back to the car to unload, and then to meet her in Starbucks where he would be rewarded with a coffee.
+Oh, joy, thought Mr Jenkins.

-Once he had deposited the bags in the boot of his car, he returned along the alleyway which gave pedestrian access to the precinct and opened into the broad cobbled area just beyond Marks and Spencer.
-Turning to join the throng of shoppers, he remembered the last time he'd been there and looked toward the scene of the crime.
+After depositing the bags in the boot of his car, he returned along the alleyway which gives pedestrian access to the precinct, and opens into the broad cobbled area just beyond Marks and Spencer.
+Turning to join the throng of shoppers he remembered the last time he'd been there, and looked towards the scene of the crime.
 There was someone there, huddled almost like the victim had been huddled the week before.
-Mr Jenkins negotiated his way through the stream of shoppers, changing lanes, as it were, so that he was still moving along the pedestrian precinct but coming close to the Marks and Spencer's window as he passed.
-The youth was sitting on the ground with his back against the window glass and his knees tucked up acting as a chin rest, his arms wrapped around to hold them tight against his chest.
-His stare ahead was blank and unfocussed, and Mr Jenkins wondered about drug addiction.
+He negotiated his way through the stream of shoppers, changing lanes, as it were, so that he was still moving along the pedestrian precinct, but now coming close to the Marks and Spencer's window as he passed.
+The youth was sitting on the ground with his back against the window glass and his knees tucked up and acting as a chin rest, his arms wrapped around to hold them tight against his chest.
+His stare ahead was blank and defocussed and Mr Jenkins wondered about drug addiction.

 Looking closer, a glimmer of recognition assailed him.
-The lad, who would have been called skinhead two decades previously, wearing a tight white t-shirt which showed every muscle contour, even tighter faded blue jeans with an exaggerated turn-up and with a brown leather belt which was probably entirely unnecessary, and cherry-red boots reaching up his calves not quite far enough to meet the jeans turn-up, might have been the attacker from the previous week, except that his whole demeanour was different.
+The lad, who would have been called skinhead two decades previously, wearing a tight white t-shirt which showed every muscle contour, even tighter faded blue jeans with an exaggerated turn-up at the ankle and with a brown leather belt which was probably entirely unnecessary, and cherry-red boots reaching up his calves, might have been the attacker from the previous week, except his whole demeanour was different.
 Here was no macho bravado, supreme self-confidence or cock-of-the-roost swagger.
 This, thought Mr Jenkins, was a broken man.
 And so young.

-He bent to bring the boy into the region of vision at which his old eyes worked best.
+He bent, to bring the boy into the region of vision that his old eyes worked best at.
 What he saw reassured him that he was in no physical danger.

 “You're the boy I saw beating up that other lad, last week.”